Childers' Clubs and Activities

 Membership is also based on citizenship, leadership, scholarship, and service.
 A faculty council determines those students who will be invited to become members.

 Newspaper gives Childers students a chance to explore writing!
 Newspaper staffers come together to write articles for a monthly school newspaper, The Thunderbird Times.
 The school newspaper is open to all students who may be interested in contributing articles.
-If you are not in one of Ms. Ulberg’s classes talk to her directly about articles or other work you would like to contribute.
+If you are not in one of the sponsor's classes, please talk to her/him directly about articles or other work you would like to contribute.

 Spanish Club is a fun time to socialize with others who are interested in Spanish language or culture.
 Anyone with those interests can join; you do not have to be in a language class or know Spanish.

 Technology Student Association (TSA)